RedisGears/RedisGears/docs/redisai.md

 `def modelRunnerAddInput(model_runner: PyModelRunner, tensor: PyTensor, name: str) -> long`

 Append an input tensor to a model's execution context.
-The inputs number and order should match the expected order in the underline model definition.
+The inputs number and order should match the expected order in the underlying model definition.

 * _model_runner_ - `PyModelRunner` object that was created using `createModelRunner` call
 * _tensor_ - `PyTensor` object that represents the input tensor to append to the model input list